dandevri/learn-node/notes.md

 ## 4.4
 MongoDB by default wil asign it an ID.
 Anytime you deal with the database you want to make it async.

+## 5.1
+Before start storing data, how should data be stored.
+MongoDB has many types.
+You can then perform more complex queries.

+## 5.2